najs-framework/najs-eloquent/README.md

 ## VII.
 Put them all together in Repository

-You can create Repository for models with very "najs" and clear syntax
+You can create Repository for models with very _najs_ and clear syntax

 ```typescript
 // file: UserRepository.ts